Manoj-P-Kurdekar/British-Airways/README.md

 **Note**: These tasks are for educational and illustrative purposes.
 The data collected and the models built may not represent real-world data or scenarios.
 ```

-You can copy and paste this entire README.md content into your project's README.md file, making sure to customize the placeholder text `[insert website name or description]` in Task 1 with the actual website name or description relevant to your project.